gpolonus/recipes/cranberry-weird-stuff.md

     - if you wanna be fancy, make a bur monte sauce and make sure to bake the base layer enough to make it crispy
     - the extra creaminess of the butter helps it distribute much "butter" (get it?)
     - should try this without the bur monte as well
+    - the bur monte sauce made the base too soft and it didn't crisp up correctly
 - 1/4 cup granulated sugar
 - 1/2 cup toffee bits
     - these are impossible to find, use butterscotch bits instead if needed